Floristry: Supermarket flowers

 Cut flowers are widely sold in supermarkets and petrol stations.
 These outlets offer a limited selection, usually in the form of mixed bouquets and roses by the dozen.
-Flowers purchased at these outlets are generally less expensive than the flowers purchased at a florist shop.
-Professional florists may offer a greater selection, higher flower quality, or more skillfully arranged flowers.

-Technology
+Online ordering for delivery

 In the United States, the number of florists has dropped since a peak of over 27,000 in 1992 to fewer than 20,000 in 2007.
 The World Wide Web has contributed to this decline by making alternatives more accessible.

 Floral wire services play an intermediary by gathering orders to be fulfilled by local florists.
 Floral wire services take a percentage of customers order value for orders provided through their websites and additional fees for the transmission of orders to local florists.

-Few companies ship flowers direct to the consumer.
-ProFlowers, Interflora, Teleflora, FTD typically function as order gatherers and will work with local florists to have the order delivered.
+Some companies ship flowers direct to the consumer, and typically function as order gatherers and will work with local florists to have the order delivered.